X-itachi-X/accuknox/README.md

 Follow these steps to get your development environment running:

-1. Clone the repository:
+1. Clone the repository:  `git clone https://github.com/X-itachi-X/accuknox.git`

+2. Open Folder in Vscode: `cd <your dir>`

-2. Install dependencies:
+3. Install dependencies: `npm i`

-3. Start the development server:
+4. Start the development server: `npm run dev`

-4. Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal).
+5. Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal).

 ## Available Scripts